strapdata/elassandra/docs/elassandra/source/operations.rst

 Updates
 _______

-In Cassandra, an update is an upsert operation (if the row does not exists, it's an insert).
+In Cassandra, an update is an upsert operation (if the row does not exist, it's an insert).
-As Elasticsearch, Elassandra issues a GET operation before any update.
+Like Elasticsearch, Elassandra issues a GET operation before any update.
-Then, to keep the same semantics as Elasticsearch, update operations are converted to upserts with the ALL consistency level.
+Then, to keep the same semantics than the ones found in Elasticsearch, update operations are converted into upserts with the ALL consistency level.
 Thus, later GET operations are consistent.
-(You should consider the `CQL UPDATE <https://docs.datastax.com/en/cql/3.3/cql/cql_reference/update_r.html>`_ operation to avoid this performance cost)
+(You should consider the `CQL UPDATE <https://docs.datastax.com/en/cql/3.3/cql/cql_reference/update_r.html>`_ operation to avoid such a performance cost).

 Scripted updates, upsert (scripted_upsert and doc_as_upsert) are also supported.